microsoft/pxt-adafruit/docs/reference/devices/tell-microphone-to.md

 # tell microphone to

-The tell microphone to function. #docs #antenna #ble
+The tell microphone to function.

 Access the audio recording capabilities of the device using the ``tell microphone to`` function.